Last updated on 1st August 2023 at 21:52 by Alex Nicholas

-Okay then, you’ve already gotten the ball rolling and set up your analytics, including adding your property as well as the tracking code to your Website, now what?
-Well, it’s simple really, you now need to get the most out of the data that’s freely available to you by setting up Google Analytics goals.
+Okay then, you've already gotten the ball rolling and set up your analytics, including adding your property as well as the tracking code to your website, now what?
+Well, it's simple really, you now need to get the most out of the data that's freely available to you by setting up Google Analytics goals so that you can record everything from benchmarking metrics to where your customers are dropping out of your checkout page.

 If you haven't already set up analytics for your site then follow this link, set up your account then come back and read through setting up goals and conversions.